Nathan-jovi/university-website/README.md

 ## Installations

 git-checkout-b-feature-branch
-Guideline on how to install the project:
+Guideline on installing the project:
 Instruction on how to install the project:
 >>>>>main